UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 [![R-CMD-check](https://github.com/UW-Madison-DSI/corn_disease_forecast_api/testthat/actions/workflows/r-cmd-check.yml/badge.svg)](https://github.com/UW-Madison-DSI/corn_disease_forecast_api/testthat/actions/workflows/r-cmd-check.yml)

 # **Forecasting Model Tools: API and Dashboard**

-This open source plant disease forecasting API and Dashboard opens new opportunities for proactive and data-driven decision-making in agriculture.
-Such tools enable farmers, agronomists, and plant pathologists to monitor and predict disease outbreaks with greater accuracy and timeliness.
-By leveraging weather data, disease models, and historical disease spread patterns, our tool provides critical insights that empower users to take preventive actions, potentially reducing the impact of diseases on crops.
+This open-source plant disease forecasting API and Dashboard enables proactive and data-driven decision-making in agriculture.
+By leveraging weather data, disease models, and historical disease spread patterns, the tool empowers farmers, agronomists, and plant pathologists to monitor and predict disease outbreaks with accuracy and timeliness.
+The insights provided help in taking preventive actions, potentially reducing the impact of diseases on crops.

-## App Features
+## Shiny APP

-- Predicts the probability of Tar Spot disease incidence based on key environmental variables from Wisconet.
-- Includes customizable action thresholds that allow users to define risk levels and dates of interest.
-- Returns the probability and risk classification for the given thresholds and a 7 days range on the settled date given by the user.
-- Shows trends of the environmental variables that play a role in the forecasting model.

-Visit our [dashboard here](https://connect.doit.wisc.edu/tarspot_forecasting_app/)
+Visit our [dashboard here](https://connect.doit.wisc.edu/tarspot_forecasting_app/) In the section **About** you can have more information about our dashboard.

-## API Endpoints
+## API Rest

-Our API includes the risk models: Tarspot, Gray Leaf Spot, FrogEye Leaf Spot and Sporecaster.

 **Base URL**: [Forecast Crop Disease API](https://connect.doit.wisc.edu/forecasting_crop_disease/)

-### Endpoints:
+Method: `POST`
+Response: A JSON object containing the predicted probability and underlying variables.

+### Disease Forecasting Models and Wisconet Stations Predictions API:

 - `/predict_tarspot_risk`
   Predicts the probability and risk level for **Tarspot**.